-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2020 OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number 001-38150

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 27-0604595 (I.R.S.
-Employer Identification No.)

-490 Arsenal Way, Suite 120 Watertown, MA (Address of principal executive offices)

-02472 (Zip Code)

-(781) 996-5252 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act

-Title of each class

-Trading symbol(s)

-Name of each exchange on which registered

-Common Stock, \$0.001 par value per share

-KALA

-The Nasdaq Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗌

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-There were 56,059,865 shares of Common Stock, \$0.001 par value per share, outstanding as of August 3, 2020.
+FORM 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 F or the quarterly period ended September 30, 20 OR 20 TRANSITION REPORT PURSUANT SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-38150 PHARMACEUTICAL (Exact name of registrant as specified in its charte • Delaware (State or other jurisdiction of incorporation or organization) 27-0604595 (I.R.S.
+Employer Identification No.) 490 Arsenal Way, Suite 120 Watertown, MA (Address of principal executive office s) 02472 (Zip Code) ((781) 996-5252 Registrant's telephone number, including area cod e) Seci urities registered pursuant to Section 12(b) of th e Act Title of each class Common Stock, \$0.001 par value per share Trading symbol(s) KALA Name of each exchange on which registered The Nasdaq Global Select Market of the Securities Exchange Act of 1934 during the preceding ct to such filing requirements for the past 90 days.
+Yes \boxtimes No. ate by check mark whether the registrant has submitted el receding 12 months (or for such shorter period that the re be submitted pursuant to Rule 405 of Regulation S-T during No $\;\Box$ ate by check mark whether the registrant is a large accele any.
+See the definitions of "large accelerated filer," "acce ler, a smaller reporting company, or an emerging growth emerging growth company" in Rule 12b-2 of the Exchange Ac Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated file Smaller reporting company Emerging growth company emerging growth company, indicate by check mark if the inting standards provided pursuant to Section 13(a) of the ition period for complying with any new or revised financial Indica ate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exchange Act) .
+Yes □ No ⊠ There were 56,075,211 shares of Common Stock, \$0.001 par v value per share, outstanding as of November 4, 202 0.